maniatic0/INFOMGP-Final/README.md

 The installation follows the exact path as the previous practical.
 It is repeated for completeness.

-The skeleton uses the following dependencies: [libigl](http://libigl.github.io/libigl/), and consequently [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page), for the representation and viewing of geometry, and [libccd](https://github.com/danfis/libccd) for collision detection. libigl viewer is using [nanogui](https://github.com/wjakob/nanogui) for the menu.
-Everything is bundled as either submodules, or just incorporated code within the environment, and you do not have to take care of any installation details.
+The skeleton uses the following dependencies: [libigl](http://libigl.github.io/libigl/), and consequently [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page), for the representation and viewing of geometry, and [libccd](https://github.com/danfis/libccd) for collision detection.
+Again, everything is bundled as either submodules, or just incorporated code within the environment, and you do not have to take care of any installation details.
 To get the library, use:

 ```bash
 git clone --recursive https://github.com/avaxman/INFOMGP-Practical2.git